hitman-samrath/CovidTracker/README.md

-# A fully-responsive Covid-19 Tracker project.
+# Covid-19 Tracker project.
-This project was created with [React.js](https://github.com/facebook/create-react-app).
+A fully-responsive web application of API Fetching in ReactJs for displaying the statewise covid records of India in a tabular form with a clean and organized structure.

 ### To Check out the Website [Click Here](http://hitman-samrath.github.io/CovidTracker).